Negative Marking Calculator for UPSC Prelims and other Exams

 Part of Negative Marking (changeable) *

-How to Calculate Negative Marking for UPSC and other exams.
+How to Calculate Negative Marking in UPSC Prelims?

-In the UPSC IAS prelims exam, you will be awarded 2 marks for each correct answer, and for every wrong answer, 1/3rd of the marks assigned to that question will be deducted as negative marking.
+In the UPSC IAS General Studies 1 prelim exam, you will be awarded 2 marks for each correct answer, and for every wrong answer, 1/3rd of the marks assigned to that question will be deducted as negative marking.
 And 1/3rd of 2 is 0.67, so you have to respond carefully.

 And if a candidate leaves a question unanswered or marks it for review, no marks will be deducted.